How does financial planning work?

 How can I be sure my financial planner is a CFP professional?

 Look for the distinctive CFP certification marks after a financial planner’s name.
-An individual may only use CFP, the words CERTIFIED FINANCIAL PLANNER® or in Canada with the authorization of Financial Planning Standards Council.
-You can also check FPSC’s Directory of CFP professionals and FPSC Level 1® Certificants in Financial Planning to find a planner or verify a planner’s status.
+An individual may only use CFP, the words Certified Financial Planner® or in Canada with the authorization of FP Canada.
+You can also check FP Canada’s Directory of CFP professionals and FPSC Level 1® Certificants in Financial Planning to find a planner or verify a planner’s status.